-Program Year 5 Action Plan General Questions response:
+Program Year 4 Action Plan General Questions response:

-1. The Ames City Limits boundaries define the jurisdicition.

-See Maps the following maps:

-2000 Low/Mod Persons (Area Benefit Criteria)

-2000 Families with Incomes at 80% or less of Story County Median Income

-2000 Families/Households below the Moderate-Income (80%) Threshold

-2000 Families/Households below the Low-Income (50%) Threshold

-2000 Families/Households below the Very Low-Income (30%) Threshold

-2000 Minority Population as a Percent of Total

-2000 African American/Black Population as a Percent of Total

-2000 Asian Population as a Percent of Total

-2000 Hispanic/Latino as a Percent of Total

-2000 Native Hawaiian/Other Pacific Islander as a Percent of Total

-2000 American Indian/Alaska Native as a Percent of Total

-2000 Other Race as a Percent of Total
+- 1. The Ames City Limits boundaries define the jurisdicition.
+See Maps: - 2000 Low/Mod Persons (Area Benefit Criteria) - 2000 Families with Incomes at 80% or less of Story County Median Income - 2000 Families/Households below the Moderate-Income (80%) Threshold - 2000 Families/Households below the Low-Income (50%) Threshold - 2000 Families/Households below the Very Low-Income (30%) Threshold - 2000 Minority Population as a Percent of Total - 2000 African American/Black Population as a Percent of Total - 2000 Asian Population as a Percent of Total - 2000 Hispanic/Latino as a Percent of Total - 2000 Native Hawaiian/Other Pacific Islander as a Percent of Total - 2000 American Indian/Alaska Native as a Percent of Total - 2000 Other Race as a Percent of Total

-Note: Maps will be updated when new ones are made available from HUD.
+Note: New Maps will be updated after completion of the 2010 Census Data becomes available.